 How to Prepare

 To Begin the Process of Getting Married at Saint Clement

 - The bride or groom must be a registered member of Saint Clement.

 - Download the marriage principles and procedures- Your Wedding at Saint Clement Church from the resources on this webpage.
 Then thoroughly read and agree to the information contained in the document.

 - Complete the online wedding inquiry form.

 Weddings are held on Saturdays.
-Wedding times are 11:00am, 1:00pm, 3:00pm and 6:30pm; however, when three weddings are already scheduled on a particular day, a visiting priest must preside at the fourth wedding.
-When allowed, Friday weddings are celebrated at 2:30pm.
+Wedding times are 11:00am, 1:00pm, and 3:00pm; however, when three weddings are already scheduled on a particular day, a visiting priest must preside at the fourth wedding.
+When allowed, Friday weddings are celebrated at 1:00pm and 3:00pm - selected dates in June, July and August only.
 However- there are many restrictions on Friday weddings.
-Discuss any Friday weddings with Gael Day.
+Discuss any Friday weddings with Catherine Shaffer.
 We cannot accommodate requests for weddings at other days and times.